RoboticSwarmControl/SwarmControlRedux/README.md

         this.task.robots = [];          // array of bodies representing the robots
         this.task.goals = [];           // array of goals of form {x,y,w,h}
         this.task.blocks = [];          // array of bodies representing blocks

+        /*
+            This function is where you'd create all the bodies in the world, workpieces and robots and such.

+            Positioning of those needs to occur in the init task callback, so they can be reset between games.
+        */
+    });

+    game.setInitTaskCallback( function () {
         this.mX = 0;
         this.mY = 0;
         this.impulseV = new phys.vec2(0,0);

+        /*
+            This function is where you would setup click handlers and move everything to its starting position.
+        */
     });

     game.setDrawCallback( function () {